Rule 3333-1-05 | Standards and processes for consideration of educator preparation programs of study.

 (c) "Low performing"

-(i) The chancellor shall determine that an educator preparation provider is "effective" if the overall institutional summary pass rate of candidates who have completed that institution's educator preparation programs on all requisite examinations is eighty per cent or greater.
+(i) The chancellor will determine that an educator preparation provider is "effective" if the overall institutional summary pass rate of candidates who have completed that institution's educator preparation programs on all requisite examinations is eighty per cent or greater.

-(iii) The chancellor shall determine that an educator preparation provider is "low performing" if it has a licensure pass rate under eighty per cent on all requisite examinations for more than three consecutive years.
+(iii) The chancellor will determine that an educator preparation provider is "low performing" if it has a licensure pass rate under eighty per cent on all requisite examinations for more than three consecutive years.